-A headless CMS ‘cuts the head off’ the frontend (what your users see) from the backend.
+A headless CMS ‘cuts the head off’ of the front end (what your users see) from the back end.
 This separates the presentation layer from the development layer.
-The advantage of a headless CMS is that it can store and deliver unified, structured content to multiple channels (i.e. apps, websites, emails, IoT devices) all at once.
+The advantage of a headless CMS is that it can store and deliver unified, structured content to multiple channels (i.e. apps, websites, emails, and IoT devices) all at once.

 MACH-based DXPs build on this idea and enhance your ability to interact with customers/users.
 MACH stands for ‘Microservices, API-first, Cloud-native and Headless’, meaning you can integrate external services (e.g., Salesforce or Google Analytics) into your management platform simply, without having to purchase a single all-in-one package.
 You also get the advantages of a headless CMS.